forderud/WindowsClientAuth/README.md

 ProxyConfig.exe setproxy proxy.mycompany.com:8080 *.mycompany.com
 ```

+The system-wide proxy settings will be stored in the `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Internet Settings` registry folder.

 Note: `netsh winhttp set proxy` can unfortunately not be used for this, since it doesn't update proxy settings for the current user.
 It also lacks AutoConfigURL support.

 ### Proxy setting usage